Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 Secured loans offer strong passive income, but no long-term appreciation potential.
 You own debt, not equity investments in any real estate assets.

-Accredited vs. Retail Investors
+Accredited vs. Non-Accredited Investors

 Instead, they can only accept money from accredited investors.
 These are wealthy investors who must meet one of two criteria to qualify: